dart-archive/www.dartlang.org/src/site/articles/dart-web-components/tools.markdown

 ---
 layout: default
-title: Tools for Dart Web Components
+title: Tools for Web UI
-description: "Tools for creating a project with Dart web components"
+description: "Tools for creating a project with Web UI"
 rel:
   author: sigmund-cherem
 ---
 # {{ page.title}}
 _Written by Sigmund Cherem<br />
-October 2012_
+October 2012 (Updated December 2012)_

-Dart web components provide templates, data binding, and encapsulation to help you write web applications at scale.
-You can learn about Dart web components in our [explainer article](index.html).
-This article describes tools that will help you create and deploy projects that use Dart web components.
+The Web UI package (Web UI for short) provides web components and templates to help you write web applications at scale.
+You can learn about this package in our [explainer article](index.html).
+This article describes tools that will help you create and deploy projects that use Web UI.

 ## The overall approach: a compiler in disguise

-We use a compiler to generate efficient code for your Dart web components.
+We use a compiler to generate efficient code for applications that use the Web UI package.
 You'll sometimes invoke this compiler from the command line, but often you might not even know that it's there.

 Special support is available for both [Dartium][dartium] and the [Dart Editor][editor] to provide you with a smooth edit/refresh cycle.
 Below you'll